rafaelbonilla2006/rafaelbonilla2006.github.io/index.md

 # Rafael Bonilla's Portfolio

-I am Computer Engineering major at CSUF and plan ot gradute in 2028.
+I am Computer Engineering major at CSUF and plan to graduate in 2028.

 ## Favorite CPSC-120L Labs

-Lab 1:
+Lab 1
 In Lab 1, I was introduced into the world of software for the first time.
 It helped me understand the bare basics of C++ and how to navigate across a linux based device, the terminal, github, and VS Code as well.
 I learned how to code the words “Hello World!” to be displayed on the terminal.

 Lab 4: